 These jobs are awarded on the basis of skill to students who have metal shop, electronic, photographic, library, and computer skills.
 The number of hours per week varies, and in most cases the student can work at his or her convenience.

-Some professors may employ junior and senior physics majors for grading homework in introductory physics courses.
+Some professors may employ junior and senior physics majors for checking homework in introductory physics courses.
 Interested students must have demonstrated knowledge of the subject and be extremely conscientious.
-Students do not grade examinations.
+Students do not check examinations.

 - Laboratory Assistants